Understanding Chain-of-Thought in Large Language Models via Topological Data Analysis: Conclusion

 \section{Conclusion}

 This work first analyzes reasoning chain quality from a structural perspective using TDA and provides a new understanding of the association between structure and reasoning ability.
 This work reveals that broader exploration and greater structural complexity are positively correlated with correct solutions.
-GoT's ability to generate and evaluate diverse loops in full graph analysis has a weaker correlation with accuracy, highlighting its strength in flexible multi-path reasoning.
+In the full-graph view, GoT enables diverse multi-path interactions and loops; however, loop-related metrics (e.g., $H_1$) alone are less predictive of accuracy than broader exploration indicators (e.g., tokens/time).
 In contrast, successful reasoning outcomes in final path analysis typically feature simpler topologies, reducing redundancy and cycles, and improving interpretability and efficiency.
 This highlights the importance of balancing exploration with focused reasoning to achieve optimal outcomes.